ecerroni/apollo-connector-kit/README.md

 You may change them as you see fit and they will propagate to the backend as well as across all client folders.

+N.B.
+Because of how CRA works the frontend react will not pickup changes even after restarting the server (like Vue does, but for few changes related to the endpoint);

+As a workaround you should always stop the server and run from the root project:

+`cd frontend-react && yarn install`

+Then restart the server

 ### APOLLO GRAPHQL COMPONENTS
 You may create new graphql components just by typing from project's root folder: